 - The Closed Captions menu also features Analog and Digital Closed Captions and Digital Style.
 For your intentions and purposes, it’s best to keep these as default.

 There’s also a CC button on the remote, and it should activate or deactivate subtitles with a single press.
 Nevertheless, don’t forget to enable the subtitles in the Disney Plus app itself.

 By now, it’s obvious how simple it is to enable or disable the Disney Plus subtitles on any device.
 What’s more, this option usually works without a glitch.
 However, there are some specific customizations and troubleshooting options you should know.

 Can I Change the Subtitle Language?

 The quick answer is yes, you can, and you already know how to do it.
 When you get inside the Audio & Subtitles menu, use the arrow keys on your remote to navigate right.
-Then choose the preferred language from the list and make sure it’s checked.
+Then choose the preferred language from the list and check it.

 Most of the Disney Plus content supports more than twenty different subtitle languages.
 However, some exotic fonts and letters might not be available.